ʻIʻiwi: Description

-Song
+Songs

-The iiwiʻs peculiar song consists of a couple of whistles, the sound of balls dropping in water, the rubbing of balloons together, and the squeaking of a rusty hinge.
+The ʻiʻiwi has a complex and varied song, which has been compared to the sound of whistles, balls dropping in water, the rubbing of balloons together, and the squeaking of a rusty hinge.
+Both sexes have been observed to mimic other bird calls.

 Diet

 The long bill of the ʻiʻiwi assists it to extract nectar from the flowers of the Hawaiian lobelioids, which have decurved corollas.
 Starting in 1902 the lobelioid population declined dramatically, and the ʻiʻiwi shifted to nectar from the blossoms of ʻōhiʻa lehua (Metrosideros polymorpha) trees. ʻIʻiwi also eat small arthropods.

 Breeding

 In the early winter in January to June, the birds pair off and mate as the ʻōhiʻa plants reach their flowering maximum.
 The female lays two to three eggs in a small cup shaped nest made from tree fibers, petals, and down feathers.
 These bluish eggs hatch in fourteen days.
 The chicks are yellowish-green marked with brownish-orange.
 The chicks fledge in 24 days and soon attain adult plumage.